-- 8.174 Ipswich contains a variety of public and private open spaces, sport and recreation facilities that serve a range of different functions.
-The strategic spaces, corridors and facilities contribute fundamentally to the character and appearance of the town, and to quality of life.
-Examples include: the River Gipping corridor, the importance of which is recognised through the River Strategy; Belstead Brook Park; Orwell Country Park; and the large town parks such as Christchurch Park, Holywells Park and Chantry Park.
+- 8.179 Ipswich contains a variety of public and private open spaces, sport and recreation facilities that serve a range of different functions.
+The strategic spaces, INSERTED: ecological networks DELETED: corridors and facilities contribute fundamentally to the character and appearance of the town, and to quality of life.
+Examples include: the River Gipping corridor, the importance of which is recognised through the River Strategy; Belstead Brook Park; Orwell Country Park; and the large town parks such as Christchurch Park, Holywells Park INSERTED: , DELETED: and Chantry Park INSERTED: and Bourne Park.
 There are also smaller local spaces and facilities, which are essential for sustaining communities.
 The Ipswich Open Space, Sport and Recreation Study 2009 identifies all the different types of open space, sport and recreation facility.
 Open space provision is generally lowest in the north of the Borough, with an under-provision of parks and gardens in the North West and North East Area Forum areas, amenity green space in the North East area, and natural and semi-natural green space in the North West, Central and North East areas.
-Other deficits affect more of the Borough, for example there is a significant shortfall in provision for young people across the Borough (such as skateparks, kickabout areas and youth shelters). - 8.175 As the Borough grows, it is essential to protect, enhance and extend the network of open spaces, green corridors, and sports and recreation facilities.
+Other deficits affect more of the Borough, for example there is a significant shortfall in provision for young people across the Borough (such as skateparks, kickabout areas and youth shelters). - 8.180 As the Borough grows, it is essential to protect, enhance and extend the network of open spaces, INSERTED: ecological networks, canopy cover DELETED: green corridors, and sports and recreation facilities.
 This is important in order to: allow people access to green space and nature; strengthen ecological networks that enable wildlife to migrate more easily around the town; link inner and outer parts of the Borough by providing walking and cycling routes; provide opportunities for formal and informal recreation; and to enhance the appearance of the town.
-The potential benefits are many for example improved biodiversity, health and fitness, flood attenuation and better air quality. - 8.176 The Regional Spatial Strategy requires the identification, protection, creation, enhancement and management of areas and networks of green infrastructure in local development documents.
-Planning Policy Guidance Note 17 Planning for Open Space, Sport and Recreation requires local authorities to set local standards for open space, sport and recreation facilities, based on a local assessment of needs.
+The potential benefits are many for example improved biodiversity, health and fitness, flood attenuation and better air quality. - 8.181 The INSERTED: former Regional Spatial Strategy INSERTED: required DELETED: requires the identification, protection, creation, enhancement and management of areas and networks of green infrastructure in local development documents.
+INSERTED: The National Planning Policy Framework DELETED: Planning Policy Guidance Note 17 Planning for Open Space, Sport and Recreation requires local authorities to set local standards for open space, sport and recreation facilities, based on a local assessment of needs.
 It also states that existing sites and facilities should not be built on unless they have been shown to be surplus.